 Space – Single-family homes generally have much more space for storage and room for family members too.
 Of the 840,000 new single-family homes built in 2018, according to the US Census Bureau’s new construction data, 45% had 4+ bedrooms and 36% had 3+ bathrooms.
 Of the 345,000 multi-family units built in 2018, just 10% had 3+ bedrooms.

-Design – Personalizing your landscaping, exterior design, modifying the structure – all these things are easier with a single-family home, as no approval of the group or anything like that is required.
+Design – Personalizing your landscaping, exterior design, or modifying the structure.
+All these things are easier with a single-family home, as no approval is required unless you’re in a private community with set rules.

 Income – Multi-family homes can generally have a wider variety of income possibilities than a single-family home.
-The owner could live in one unit and rent out the other unit(s) in a multi-family home quite easily, for example, where a single-family home would need to be rented out as one unit.
+The owner could live in one unit and rent out the other unit(s) in a multi-family home quite easily.
+A single-family home would need to be rented out as one unit.

-Responsibility – Owners of condos or townhomes that are part of an HOA that provides services to their units have less responsibility than a single-family home owner that needs to do all maintenance and repairs themselves or hire their own outside assistance to provide service.
+Responsibility – Owners of condos or townhomes that are part of an HOA that provides services to their units have less responsibility.
+Single-family home owners for free-standing homes will need to do all maintenance and repairs themselves or hire their own outside assistance to provide service.

-Cost – If the owner is buying a single-family home on a large lot with a big backyard and a garage, many costs can be higher from purchase price to maintenance.
+Cost – If the owner is buying a single-family home on a large lot with a big backyard and a garage, many costs can be higher.
+Some of these prices include the purchase price and maintenance.
 And this relates to responsibility.
-Since the owner is footing the responsibility of owning a single-family home, that owner also foots the bills alone for those repairs and maintenance too.
+Since the owner is footing the responsibility of owning this type of home, that owner also foots the bills alone for those repairs and maintenance too.

 Single-family homes are typically better for families that can afford the luxury of more space and privacy.
-Single-family home owners have the time and money that general maintenance and lot or yard upkeep requires.
+These home owners have the time and money that general maintenance and yard upkeep requires.

-And here is a list of what types of housing might be more appropriate for different owners:
+What type of housing may be more appropriate for different owners:

 An apartment is a rented residential unit that’s part of one (or several) residential buildings.
 There is generally one owner or management company for all the units that handles the maintenance and upkeep.